Healthdirect Free Australian health advice you can count on.

 Cholesterol and lipids

-It's recommended you have your cholesterol and lipids checked every 5 years with a blood test, or every 1 to 2 years if you have a higher risk of CVD.
+You should have your cholesterol and lipids checked every 5 years with a blood test.
+It should be checked at least every 2 years if you have a higher risk of CVD and do not already take medicine.

 Type 2 diabetes

-You should be tested every 3 years to see if you have type 2 diabetes, or every 12 months if you are at increased risk.
+You should be tested every 3 years to see if you have type 2 diabetes, or every 12 months if your blood glucose has ever been high.
 Your doctor will organise a blood test to check your glucose level.

 Stroke